vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

-* **MPI 1: Setting the Interest Rate - **Setting interest rates is a mechanism often used to regulate the supply and demand of currencies and loans.
+* **MPI 1: Setting the Interest Rate -** Setting interest rates is a mechanism often used to regulate the supply and demand of currencies and loans.
 TDR works with its partner institutions and protocols to set USDD’s benchmark interest rates and has the power to adjust the rate at any time based on market conditions.
 The initial benchmark interest rate for USDD is 30% and is slightly higher on platforms that recently listed USDD, all subsidized by the TDR to acquire new users and drive up its adoption.

-    Interests for USDD holders are paid out in USDD issued by the TDR and credited to their accounts.
+Yield for USDD holders is paid out in USDD, issued by the TDR and credited to their accounts.

-* **MPI 2: Open Market Operations - **Through Open Market Operations TDR performs expansion and contraction of USDD's “monetary base”, to stabilize its value (supply and demand balance).
-To keep the USDD price stable and pegged to 1$, the TDR buys or sells USDD and reserve assets (TRX, BTC, USDT, and USDC) on DEXs and CEXs.
+* **MPI 2: Open Market Operations -** Through Open Market Operations TDR performs expansion and contraction of USDD's “monetary base”, to stabilize its value (supply and demand balance).
+To keep the USDD price stable and pegged to $1, the TDR buys or sells USDD and reserve assets (TRX, BTC, USDT, and USDC) on DEXs and CEXs.
+*
-* **MPI 3: Window Guidance - **The TDR has partnered with DeFi protocols (e.g. JustLend) and centralized exchanges (e.g. Poloniex, Huobi) to be able to more effectively control USDD, in case of major market turbulence.
-The mentioned partners have the possibility to limit or even temporarily pause the lending of USDD and TRX, in order to protect the "USDD monetary system” from short-sellers.
+* **MPI 3: Window Guidance -** The TDR has partnered with DeFi protocols (e.g. JustLend) and centralized exchanges (e.g. Poloniex, Huobi) to be able to more effectively control USDD, in case of major market turbulence.
+The mentioned partners have the ability to limit or even temporarily pause the lending of USDD and TRX, in order to protect the "USDD monetary system” from short-sellers.
+*
-* **MPI 4: Mint-and-Burn - **TDR actively uses a mint-and-burn mechanism between TRX and USDD, to maintain USDD’s stability.
+* **MPI 4: Mint-and-Burn -** TDR actively uses a mint-and-burn mechanism between TRX and USDD to maintain USDD’s stability.
 Depending on the situation, the TDR also uses additional methods such as enabling or disabling the minting process, adjusting the mint-burn ratio, and imposing upper limits on daily minting and burning activities.

-In conclusion, the TDR with its TRX collateral, reserves, and active monetary policy instruments is the only body and mechanism to keep USDD’s peg.
+In conclusion, the TDR makes use of tools including its TRX collateral, reserves, and active monetary policy instruments to be the only body and mechanism to keep USDD’s peg.
 As seen in the image above, this is not working perfectly.
-USDD has been off-peg since June 2022 and is struggling since, to get back to the one Dollar mark.
+USDD has been off-peg since June 2022 and has been struggling to get back to the one Dollar mark ever since.

 ## Misleading Marketing

-While conducting this report, it became evident that Tron and USDD repeatedly use false or misleading wording and designations, throughout their marketing and communications.
+While conducting this report, it became evident that Tron and USDD repeatedly use false or misleading wording and designations throughout their marketing and communications.
 Some examples are listed below (this list is not exhaustive).

 **False Statements**

 * USDD is obviously not the first over-collateralized and decentralized stablecoin (see image below).
 USDD first came into existence in 2022.
-Over-collateralized and decentralized stablecoins exist since 2016.
-Moreover, USDD is far from decentralized and with a CR of 85% not even over-collateralized.
+Over-collateralized and decentralized stablecoins have existed since 2016.
+Moreover, USDD is far from decentralized with questionable collateral backing.